MG ZT: Development history

 In 2001, three years after the launch of the Rover 75, and less than a year after the demerger of MG Rover from BMW, the MG ZT and MG ZT-T were launched.
 During the cars' development, the models were codenamed X10 and X11, for the saloon and estate versions, respectively.

 The basic shape and styling of the MG ZT remained the same as for the Rover 75 but with changes to the front bumper, now with an integrated grille, and detail alterations including colour coding of the chromed waistline, a new bootlid plinth, and different alloy wheels and tyres sizes.

 The interior featured revised seats and dashboard treatment, with new instrument faces.
 Engineering changes ranged, from upgraded suspension and brakes to revised engine tuning (from the Rover 75) for the petrol models.
 Development of the MG ZT was headed by Rob Oldaker, Product Development Director, with styling changes undertaken by Peter Stevens, who was previously responsible for the styling of the McLaren F1 and X180 version of the Lotus Esprit.

 The MG ZT only had one trim level, though the standard car could be ordered with a "Plus" pack.
-MG ZT models were named after engine unit power output ie a 160ps V6 model was a MG ZT 160, and a 190ps V6 model with a "Plus" pack was a MG ZT 190+.
+MG ZT models were named after engine unit power output, i.e. a 160ps V6 model was a MG ZT 160, and a 190ps V6 model with a "Plus" pack was a MG ZT 190+.

 The MG ZT differed in this way to the other new MG models launched at the same time, as its high-power version could be purchased as a standard spec.

 The top power MG ZR 160 and MG ZS 180 were spec'ed to "plus" spec as standard.
 This only changed with the facelift of 2004 when 190 models were 190+ or 190+ SE.
 Many options were available from the standard list.
 MG Rover’s monogram programme allowed customers to almost tailor-make their ZT.